mikeviele/sleeknav/README.md

 * Easily used pop-over navigation
 * Works in all major browsers

 SleekNav is designed to be used with fixed positioning or relative positioning.
 Fixed positioning will create a bar at the top of your website with the hamburger inside.
 Relative positioning will create a hamburger wherever you place the code with the intention that it be styled to work around other elements.
-Fixed and relative positioning is declared with the use of classes ".sleek-fixed" and ".sleek-relative" respectively when you mark up your navigation.
+Fixed and relative positioning is declared with the use of 'navPosition' option.
+Use either 'fixed' or 'relative'.
+Fixed is used by default.

 ## SleekNav's Installation